-Should there be any disagreement about documentation, the review process, accommodations, or any other matters related to disability issues, students may request an Appeal Hearing for a disability concern (see below for more information).
+Should there be any disagreement about documentation, the review process, accommodations, or any other matters related to disability issues, students may request an appeal hearing for a disability concern (see below for more information).

-Further information about SSD and disability accommodations can be obtained by contacting SSD staff by phone (845-569-3115), e-mail (disabilityservices@msmc.edu), or online (www.msmc.edu).
+Further information about Disability Services and disability accommodations can be obtained by contacting Disability Services staff by phone (845-569-3638), e-mail (disabilityservices@msmc.edu), or online at www.msmc.edu.